technomancy/leiningen/doc/TUTORIAL.md

 Sometimes you want to pull in dependencies that are really only necessary while developing; they aren't required for the project to function in production.
 You can do this by adding a `:dependencies` entry to the `:dev` profile.
-These will be available by default unless you specify another profile from the defaults, but they are not brought along when another project depends on your project.
+These will be available unless you specify different profiles using the `with-profiles` task, but they are not brought along when another project depends on your project.

 Using [midje](https://github.com/marick/Midje) for your tests would be a typical example; you would not want it included in production, but it's